LouisBarranqueiro/reapop/docs/api.md

 Important rules when you customize or create your own theme :
 - DON'T edit property name of any object because each property name is used by React components of Reapop.
 If you change one of these, it will not work.
-- If you use [local scope](https://github.com/webpack/css-loader#local-scope) in your style, don't forget to import style to use local indent name of your class. **We greatly recommend you to use local scope.** Example in [reapop-theme-wybo - index.js](https://github.com/LouisBarranqueiro/reapop-theme-wybo/blob/master/index.js#L4)
+- If you use [local scope](https://github.com/webpack/css-loader#local-scope) in your style, don't forget to import style to use local indent name of your class.
+Example in [reapop-theme-wybo - index.js](https://github.com/LouisBarranqueiro/reapop-theme-wybo/blob/master/index.js#L4)
-- If you theme as dependencies, import these dependencies in this file.
-Example in [reapop-theme-wybo - index.js](https://github.com/LouisBarranqueiro/reapop-theme-wybo/blob/master/index.js#L3) to import Font Awesome CSS.

 **index.js of reapop-theme-wybo** :